 Research Assistant Research Professor, Hubert Department of Global Health, Rollins School of Public Health

 Dr. Kiser’s work focuses on building the capacity of health groups to form collaborative relationships with the faith community and provide multi-sector leadership development for the elimination of health disparities.
 For more information on Dr. Kiser and her work, click here.

 Professor of Pastoral Theology, Care, and Counseling , Candler School of Theology

-Dr. Lartey teaches pastoral care, counseling, and theology in different cultural contexts, with particular reference to African, British, and American expressions.
-He is researching the theological implications and practical effects of pastoral care in a diversity of cultures.
-He also teaches in Emory’s Graduate Division of Religion in the Person, Community, and Religious Life Program.
+Lartey teaches pastoral care, counseling, and theology in different cultural contexts, with particular reference to African, British, and American expressions, at Candler School of Theology and the Graduate Division of Religion in the Person, Community, and Religious Life Program.
 For more information on Dr. Lartey and his work, click here.